 Team collaboration provides opportunities for learning and growth to almost every member of the team.
-They share ideas and solutions together and get help from the experience of one another, which is fruitful for the working process.
+They share ideas and solutions together and get help from their experience, which is fruitful for the working process.

 3- Selection of Suitable Tools for Automation Testing

-Successful Automation testing relies on the selection of suitable tools for your environment.
+Successful QA Automation relies on the selection of suitable tools for your environment.
 There are several automation tools available, but every tool is not suitable for every project.

-Following are some tips to choose suitable automation tool for your projects:
+Following are some tips to choose a suitable automation tool for your projects: